eloj/radix-sorting/README.md

 If every radix for a column is the same, then the sort loop for that column will simply be a copy from one buffer to another, which is a waste.

-Fortunately detecting this is very easy, you don't even have to scan through the histograms.
+Fortunately detecting this is easy, you don't even have to scan through the histograms.
 Simply sample the key of the first element.
 If any of its radixes has a histogram count equal to the total number of entries to sort, that column can be skipped.